pereznetworks/WeatherX/README.md

 - I am making a clean break from my previous work on this project for at least 2 reasons:

-  - Problems with key dependencies.
+  - Problems with key dependencies, like deprecated packages not updated

   - some of these NPM Packages had unresolved vulnerabilities or are no longer maintained